dominictarr/feedopensource/README.md

 This avoids the problem of having to implement a fresh discussion platform, Notifications, User system, etc!

-This is gonna use bitcoin, because 1) bitcoin is open source money and 2) bitcoin is so much easier to build services on top of than regular money.
+We will use  bitcoin, because 1) bitcoin is open source money and 2) bitcoin is so much easier to build services on top of than regular money.

-Please comment on the [first iteration!](
+Please comment on the [first iteration!](https://github.com/dominictarr/feedopensource/issues/4)

 ## The Workflow

+In the future you might use `feedopensource` like this:

 * `Clients` (users who may fund) post issues describing `Features` to be added or `Bugs` to be fixed.
   ([Tasks](https://github.com/dominictarr/feedopensource/issues/1))